GYSC/gysc.github.com/tryouts.md

 <li>Thursday May 2nd from 5:00 pm - 6:30 pm: Girls 8 - 9.</li>
 </ul>

 There is a $50 registration fee required at the tryout.
 The fee will be refunded if a player is not selected for a team.Each player should wear proper soccer attire, bring a ball and water, and must wear shin guards.
+Upon arriving at tryouts, please go to the registration table to sign in.

 *2013/2014 Age Chart*